iltommi/qdb-documentation/source/reference/wrpmed.rst

     Very small entries (below 512 bytes) do not offer a very good throughput because the network overhead is larger than the payload.
     Very large entries (larger than 10% of the node RAM) impact performance negatively and are probably not optimal to store on a wrpme cluster "as is".
 It is generally recommended to slice very large entries in smaller entries and handle reassembly in the client program.
     If you have a lot of RAM (several gigabytes per node) do not be afraid to add large entries to a wrpme cluster.

-**Entry count**
-    There is no practical limits to the number of entries you can add to a wrpme instance.
     For optimal performance, it's better if the "hot data" - the data that is frequently acceded - can fit in RAM.

 **Simultaneous clients**
-    A single instance can serve more thousands of clients simultaneously.
+    A single instance can serve thousands of clients simultaneously.
     The actual limit is the network bandwidth, not the server.
+    You can set the :option:`-s` to a higher number to handle more simultaneous clients per node.
+    Also you should make sure the clients connects to the nodes of the hive in a load-balanced fashion.

 .. _wrpmed-parameters-reference: